 This casting proved to be quite controversial when it was first announced.
 People just weren't sure of whether Malek would be able to convincingly portray the legendary frontman, especially when compared to Sacha Baron Cohen's remarkable likeness to Mercury.
 Well, folks, if you still had your reservations, I'm happy to tell you that you should drop them right now.

 First Look At Rami Malek As Freddie Mercury

-Last week, #RamiMalek teased fans on Twitter, stating that he had just gone through his Freddie Mercury transformation process, and promising pictures of the outcome soon.
+In early September, #RamiMalek teased fans on Twitter, stating that he had just gone through his Freddie Mercury transformation process, and promising pictures of the outcome soon.
 To our delight, the actor kept his promise.
-Entertainment Weekly has released the first look at the actor as Mercury, in the scene that will recreate Queen's 195 Live Aid performance:
+Entertainment Weekly has released the first look at the actor as Mercury, in the scene that will recreate Queen's 1985 Live Aid performance: